Early Years Unit

 Kerem Early Years Unit provides the children with a secure and stimulating environment in which to explore their world under the expert guidance of caring, trained and qualified staff.

 We have a close relationship, both with parents and previous childcare providers, to enable a smooth transition from home to Nursery and between Reception and Year One at the Norrice Lea site.
 Children are admitted from the September after their 3rd birthday.
+From September 2019 there will be full day Nursery places available Monday-Friday.

 The routines and provision are of the highest quality so as to nurture and stimulate the development of each child.
 The Kerem curriculum is based on the National Curriculum guidance for the foundation stage (EYFS) and develops personal, social and physical skills, together with early literacy and numeracy.
 Through interesting and varied activities, the children’s understanding and knowledge of the world are extended.
 These areas all interrelate and take place within a Jewish framework.